4ndio/coursera-get-and-clean-data-project/CodeBook.md

 The first two columns are SubjectId and Activity, and each row has a unique (SubjectId,Activity) pair.
 There are 30 unique SubjectIds and 6 unique Activities for a total of 30*6=180 rows.

+SubjectId is an integer in the range 1-30.

+Activity is a factor with 6 Levels: Walking, WalkingUpstairs, WalkingDownstairs, Sitting, Standing, Laying.

-The remaining columns correspond to the 66 observed variables that involve either a mean or standarda deviation.
+The remaining columns correspond to the 66 observed variables that involve either a mean or a standard deviation.
 The values given in each column is the average of that variable over all observations for that (SubjectId, Activity) pair.

+Each of the observed variables is a double, normalized to be in the range [-1,1].

 Each observed variable has the form
 * DomainFilterVariable[Jerk]MagnitudeStatistic